Mel B And Zac Efron Reportedly Had A One-Night Stand After She Split From Stephen Belafonte Per ‘Daily Mail’

 “It wasn’t exactly a meeting of minds.
 Neither saw it as long-term, but there was chemistry there.
 Mel thought Zac had an amazing body.”

 Mel B is currently in a heated custody battle with Stephen, which has taken a new turn after former nanny Rusty Updegraff said that Mel B is an unfit mother.
-They claimed that Mel B has drug, drink, and sex addiction problems that get in the way of her parenting.
+They claimed that Mel B has drug, alcohol, and sex addiction problems that get in the way of her parenting.
 Radar Online also described how Mel B is now required to have a “responsible adult” present whenever her daughter Madison is staying the night.

 Mel B and Zac Efron 'shared night of passion after flirting on a dating app' https://t.co/3Ia4j2nioE via @MetroUK